 The body’s hormonal system is complex – small changes can come from anywhere and can end up disrupting the delicate balance.

-However, hormonal imbalance is often triggered by a malfunction in the hormone-producing centres, such as the pituitary gland or the thyroid.
-These can also have an indirect influence on a woman’s fertility, through:
+However, hormonal imbalance is often triggered by a malfunction in the hormone-producing centres, including the pituitary gland or the thyroid.
+These can also have an indirect influence on female fertility.
+This could be through:

 Impaired egg maturation

 Being seriously under- or overweight as well as large changes in weight, stress, medication and – in rare cases – tumours, can also upset the hormonal balance.

 Polycystic ovarian syndrome (PCOS) is a very common malfunction of the ovaries caused by hormonal abnormalities.